 Healthcare Analyst Job Description

-As a healthcare analyst, your main responsibility is to research and evaluate information from a business perspective, collecting clinical data from multiple sources and identifying the trends you find.
+As a data scientist in healthcare informatics, your main responsibility is to research and evaluate health data and health information from a business perspective, collecting clinical data from multiple sources and identifying the trends you find.

 Beyond the necessary analytical skills, a big part of the healthcare analyst job description is communicating with other people in the industry—meaning an ideal candidate in the field is self-motivated and works independently, but also feels comfortable in a group setting.